harsh-gupta10/JOLY-AI/README.md

 - **Model Improvements**: Enhance the accuracy and efficiency of the AI models.
 - **Setup PipeLIne** For Now It is only a testing Application.
 No proper Integration Of Ml Model with UI.

-## Documentation
-### Minutes of Meetings (MOMs)
-All MOMs with the client and internal team meetings are documented in the `MOM` directory.
-This includes detailed notes on discussions, decisions made, and action items.

-### Design Document
-The design document, located in the `docs/DesignDoc.pdf` , provides a comprehensive overview of the system architecture, including diagrams and detailed descriptions of each component.

-### Project Plan
-The project plan, found in the `docs/Project_plan` directory, outlines the timeline, milestones, and deliverables for the project.
-It also includes risk assessments and mitigation strategies.

-### Software Requirements Specification (SRS)
-The SRS document, available in the `docs/SRS_document` directory, defines the functional and non-functional requirements of the project, ensuring all stakeholder needs are addressed.

-### Status Tracker
-The status tracker, located in the `docs/Status_Tracker` directory, provides an ongoing log of project progress, including completed tasks, upcoming milestones, and any issues encountered.

-### Test Plan
-The test plan, found in the `docs/Test_plan` directory, outlines the testing strategy, test cases, and testing schedule to ensure the quality and reliability of the application.

-### Project Synopsis
-The project synopsis, available in the `docs/Project_Synopsis` directory, provides a summary of the project, including objectives, key features, and outcomes.

----

 Say goodbye to tedious editing tasks and hello to efficiency and excellence with Automated Colour Correction!